proofit404/dependencies/docs/contrib/django.md

 customize actual template render behavior.

 - `template_name` view template name to render form on GET.
+- `template_engine` alias of the configured template engine from the TEMPLATES setting.
+- `response_class` HTTP response class to use.
+- `content_type` response content type to use.
 - `extra_context` extra context dict for template render.

 ### Available scope